sheldonhull/sheldonhull.hugo/content/notes/_index.md

 Welcome to my digital garden.

-This will include content I frequently update or take notes on.
-It's unrefined and in process.
+This will include content I frequently update and take notes on.
+It's unrefined and in progress.